regregex/OS126/README.md

 - The paged ROM indirection routine places one byte less on the stack
 - OSBYTE calls to write to I/O memory avoid causing a dummy read cycle before the write, which upsets some hardware
+- OSFILE with A=0 (save file) reads data only from the source processor
 - Main memory is cleared faster on power up or 'critical' BREAK
 - Locations &02CF, &02D0 and &02D1 are not touched
 - Locations &C4 and &CB are unused while the CFS or RFS is active